 Your rabbit will groom itself like a cat.
 However, excess hair can accumulate in its digestive tract.

-Like a cat, a normal amount of hair will pass through the system, but accumulation will cause a bowel obstruction.
+Like a cat, a normal amount of hair passes through the system, but accumulation can cause a bowel obstruction.

-Do Not bathe Lionhead rabbits.
-They not only dislike water but being immersed in water can cause shock.
+Do NOT bathe Lionhead rabbits.
+They dislike water and can be shocked when immersed in it.

-Between his own natural grooming and your brushing, your Lionhead will be clean.
+Between his natural grooming and your brushing, your Lionhead will be clean.

-When you are brushing your rabbit, be sure to examine it for bug bites, including fleas and ticks, any lumps under the skin, any discolorations, and matting of the hair.
-This will help you provide for the health and wellbeing of your rabbit and catch any disease early on.
+When brushing your rabbit, be sure to examine it for bug bites, including fleas and ticks, lumps under the skin, discolorations, and hair matting.
+This will help you care for your rabbit’s health and well-being and catch any disease early on.

 Nail Maintenance